JJ1822/Duckhunt/README.md

 - [ ] Get webpack serving files and frame out index.html
 - [ ] Have stage.js rendering the main background

 Day 2: Get the physics for the ducks working.
 Implement sounds using howler library.
+Get basic game logic working.

 - [ ] learn how to implement sounds with howler.js library
 - [ ] duck.js setup
 - [ ] get duck movement working
+- [ ] basics of game logic( ducks are flying and can be hit)

 Day 3: Create dog and gun controls.
-Set up beginning difficulty.
-Initial difficulty determines starting speed and number of shots available to the user.
+Create starting modal and button to start the game.

-- [ ] Initial difficulty based on user selection.
+- [ ] Starting modal with play game button
-- [ ] Increase speed of ducks as each level is completed
+- [ ] Increase speed of ducks as each stage is completed
 - [ ] dog.js
 - [ ] handle gun controls

 Day 4: Game logic and difficulty controls.
 Incrementally make each level harder than the previous.

-- [ ] level difficulty goes up by increasing speed of duck movement
+- [ ] level difficulty goes up by increasing speed, and adding ducks
 - [ ] create controls
 - [ ] polish game logic